123samueld/MyKY/Documentation/HowToInstall.md

 * killall gnome-software

 Click on the Desktop icon, it will take a moment because this is the development version to start.

+To also test the "off button", find the "Kill Protocol" button in the Control Panel, on the popup press the big red "TERMINATE" button, this will kill all processes and the whole app will close.

 ## Installation Complete
 If you got through all those steps then the app is fully installed and ready to go.